 - WEB SLINGERS: A Spider-Man Adventure

-Buddy Pass is a similar option to reduce the wait for small parties at Disney California Adventure.
-Monster’s Inc. and Toy Story Midway Mania may offer Buddy Passes to parties of one or two (as well as up to two adults and a small child) at certain times.
-Buddy Pass holders enter a separate line and fill in empty rows as they come up.
+Buddy Pass is a similar option to reduce the wait for small parties.
+Monsters Inc. may offer Buddy Passes to parties of one or two (as well as up to two adults and a small child) at certain times.
+The Many Adventures of Winnie the Pooh offers a Roo Pass.
+Buddy Pass and Roo Pass holders enter a separate line (usually the exit) and fill in empty rows as they come up.
 Buddy Pass is subject to availability.

 23. Know When and Where to Find Your Favorite Characters

-While a handful of Disney characters have their own dedicated meet-and-greet stations, many of them roam freely at Disneyland ... normally.
-However, meet and greets are distanced and in new places now.
-You can catch several characters at the Main Street Train Station at Disneyland or the Carthay Circle Fountain at California Adventure.
-You can talk to princesses in Fantasy Fair, or chat up Captain Jack Sparrow or Redd at New Orleans Square.
-Toon Town has characters outside their houses (until March 2022), and Avengers Campus has many characters around to meet.
+While a handful of Disney characters have their own dedicated meet-and-greet stations, many of them roam freely at Disneyland.
+You can catch several characters at Town Square at Disneyland or near the Carthay Circle Fountain at California Adventure.
+You can talk to princesses in the Royal Hall at Fantasy Faire, or chat up Captain Jack Sparrow or Redd at New Orleans Square.
+Mickey's Toontown has characters outside their houses and wandering around the land the whole day.
+Avengers Campus, in California Adventure, also has many characters around to meet.

-The Disneyland mobile app does not offer character locations at this time, so keep your eyes open and look for them in unusual spots.
-Also, character-helping cast members — usually in red vests and hanging out with the characters — will let you know if and when you can catch your favorite.
+The Disneyland mobile app offers some character locations.
+Keep your eyes open and look for them in unusual spots.
+Also, character-helping cast members — usually hanging out with the characters — will let you know if and when you can catch your favorite.

-Character cavalcades are traveling through the parks in the afternoons.
-You can catch them on the parade route in Disneyland and the Paradise Gardens Park area of Disney California Adventure.
-Times can vary so ask a cast member in the morning about cavalcade times.
+Character cavalcades travel through Disneyland Park in the afternoons.
+You can catch them on the parade route in Disneyland.
+Check the Disneyland app for cavalcade times.

 Check out our tips on meeting your favorite Disneyland characters!
-We've added some new tips for finding characters now, while characters will be mixing and mingling from a safe distance.
-We look for characters when attraction lines peak.
+We've added some new tips for finding characters now that meet and greets have returned.

 24. Cozy Up to Your Favorite Characters at Breakfast

 A character meal is a great way to see a bunch of your favorite characters all at once.
-To really maximize your time at Disneyland, schedule a breakfast before the park opens.
-Character dining has begun to return.
-Hop over to our character dining post to see which locations are open and what they are like at this time, since the experience is slightly modified.
+To really maximize your time at Disneyland, schedule a breakfast before the park opens or stop for brunch after a morning in the park.
+It's so nice to have the characters come to you while you dine.
+Talk about maximizing time!
+Hop over to our character dining post to choose the best one for you!

 25. Have a Plan for a Lost Child

 It's easy to get distracted in a theme park, for kids and adults as well.
 There are lots of people and lots to see.
-On more than one occasion, we've stopped to shoot off a quick text message, looked up, and couldn't see the tadpoles among the sea of guests.
+On more than one occasion, we stopped to shoot off a quick text message, looked up, and couldn't see the tadpoles among the sea of guests.
 Make sure you have a plan in place in case someone gets separated from your group.
-Here are the top 10 don'ts for getting lost in the theme park (this post is focused on Disney World but our tips remain the same elsewhere!).
+Here are tips to prevent a lost child at Disneyland.

 This is always good advice.
 You'll save time, money and meltdowns by packing your own snacks and water (just no glass bottles).
-Fill stations and drinking fountains are open, plus you can usually ask for free ice water from a restaurant.
+Fill stations and drinking fountains are free, plus you can usually ask for free ice water from a restaurant.
+Avoid the lines with instant snacks when the tadpoles start to crash.

 If you really want to save time and money, bring your own lunch.
 Think picnic items such as sandwiches, raw veggies and fresh fruits.
 You may even bring a full picnic and store it in a locker outside of the park near the Picnic Area.
 No glass containers, loose ice or dry ice are allowed through security.